 The Company's incentive compensation practices are significantly limited by the requirements imposed on us as an internally managed business development company ("BDC") pursuant to the 1940 Act.
-(See "Limitations Imposed by the 1940 Act Relating to Implementation of Non-Equity Incentive Plans" below).
+(See "Limitations Imposed by the Investment Company Act of 1940" below).
 These are regulatory limitations related to our corporate structure that are relatively unique and do not apply to most other publicly-traded companies.
-As discussed further below, our NEOs were compensated to reflect the Company's performance during the relevant Performance Periods (See "Performance Highlights and Assessment of Company Performance" below) as well as individual performance.
+As discussed further below, our NEOs were compensated to reflect the Company's performance during the Performance Periods.

-In addition to key factors involved in the 2016 decisions made by the Compensation Committee, we continue to maintain the enhancements to our executive officer compensation program that we adopted in 2016, such as our clawback policy for all Section 16 officers and consideration of a mix of corporate and individual performance factors for our NEOs.
-In addition, the Compensation Committee did not grant restricted stock awards in 2017.
-Rather, the Compensation Committee granted restricted stock units with an additional one-year deferral period following the last vesting date.
-We believe these restricted stock unit awards assist the Company in retaining NEOs.
+In addition to key factors involved in the 2017 decisions made by the Compensation Committee, we continue to maintain the enhancements to our executive officer compensation program that we adopted in 2016, such as our clawback policy for all Section 16 officers and consideration of a mix of corporate and individual performance factors for our NEOs.
+In 2017, the Company entered into retention awards with Messrs.
+Henriquez, Harris and Bluestein that provide for certain benefits upon certain terminations of employment.